The International Edvard Grieg Piano Competition is a biennial competition arranged by the Edvard Grieg Museum Troldhaugen in Bergen, Norway.

 Audience Prize: Anton Igubnov, Russia

-Prize for best performance of the new piece by Lasse Thoresen: Mamikon Nakhapetov, Georgia
+Prize for best performance of Lasse Thoresen's Invocation of Crystal Waters: Mamikon Nakhapetov, Georgia

 Prize for best performance of solo piano music by Edvard Grieg: Sasha Grynyuk, Ukraine